Table of Contents

 What causes transient ischemic attack (TIA)?

 All strokes are caused by reduction or loss of blood flow.
 The most common cause is a blood clot.
 This is same for a major stroke.
 Blood clots are caused by cholesterol buildup.
 As cholesterol blocks your arteries, it forms a blood clot.
 Eventually, the clot breaks free.
 The clot travels to your brain.
-That’s where the mini stroke occurs.
+That’s where the TIA occurs.
 Managing your cholesterol levels through diet, exercise, and medicine lowers your risk.

 Other medical conditions can increase your chances of having a stroke.
 These include high blood pressure, diabetes, and obesity.
 Lifestyle changes can reduce the risk of stroke.
 This includes not smoking and limiting alcohol.
 Other risks include age, heredity, gender, and ethnicity.
 If you’ve had one stroke, you are at a higher risk of having another one.

 How is transient ischemic attack (TIA) diagnosed?